arangodb/arangodb/Documentation/Books/Manual/Administration/Arangodump.md

 If you specify a path and the attribute value is an array then the masking decision is applied to each element of the array as if this was the value of the attribute.
+This applies to arrays inside the array too.

 If the attribute value is an object, then it is ignored and the attribute does not get masked.
 To mask nested fields, specify the full path for each